Facility Search Criteria Help

 The North American Industry Classification System (NAICS) replaced the U.S. Standard Industrial Classification (SIC) system.
 NAICS industries are identified by a 6-digit code.
 The first two digits represent the Industry sector, in which there exist 20 broad sectors.
 The third digit represents industry subsector, the fourth digit represents industry group, the fifth digit represents industry, and the sixth digit is U.S., Canadian, or Mexican National specific.
 ECHO allows you to search NAICS codes by general industry sector (the two-digit NAICS code) or by industry specialty (the three, four, five, or six-digit NAICS Code).

-• Find NAICS Code by Keyword - Search for 2- to 6-digit NAICS codes by keyword.
+- Find NAICS Code by Keyword - Search for 2- to 6-digit NAICS codes by keyword.
 Enter at least one character.
 Select a NAICS code from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 Search for facilities by Clean Air Act program.
 “No Restrictions” is selected by default and does not restrict search results.